Moorestown-Lenola, New Jersey

 Moorestown-Lenola is an unincorporated community and census-designated place (CDP) located within Moorestown Township in Burlington County, in the U.S. state of New Jersey.
-As of the 2010 United States census, the CDP's population was 14,217.
+As of the 2020 census, Moorestown-Lenola had a population of 14,240.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 7.118 mi2, including 7.010 mi2 of land and 0.108 mi2 of water (1.51%).

 Demographics

+Moorestown-Lenola first appeared as an unincorporated community in the 1970 U.S. census; and then was listed as a census designated place in the 1980 U.S. census.